 Is there a policy-related topic which you would like to see covered by the IES?
-Get in touch with Joseph Lewis, IES Policy Lead, at joseph@the-ies.org to let us know your thoughts on potential topics for future briefings, or with your suggestions for other content.
+Get in touch with Joseph Lewis, IES Policy Lead (joseph@the-ies.org) to let us know your thoughts for future briefings, or with your suggestions for content.